-Asinine! by Anthony Feiman and Julie Simack blends sci-fi satire with Twilight Zone-esque premises to create a hilarious comic experience to transcend space and time.
+Asinine! by Anthony Feiman and Julie Simack blends sci-fi satire with Twilight Zone-esque premises to create a hilarious comic experience that transcends space and time.
 Firstly, we are introduced to Candia Venus who is a very ‘shapely’ woman in a form-fitting space suit reminiscent of a Bettie Page photoshoot.
 She acts as the guide to this comic, regaling the readers with stories from the 21st century.
 Still, she aggressively refuses to answer stories about herself.
 Think of her as a sexy version of Rod Sterling.
-Not to say he isn’t sexy to all the Sterling fans out there.
+Not to say he isn’t sexy to all the Sterling fans out there!

-The final story in Asinine! is Excursion, which follows Margie; a woman and her cat who simply want to get some ice cream a meager three miles away.
+The final story in Asinine! is ‘Excursion’, which follows a woman and her cat who simply want to get some ice cream a meager three miles away.
 Unfortunately, just like all of us reading, we are the only good drivers on the planet and everyone else is a lunatic.
 Maggie’s drive quickly becomes a descent into Dante’s Inferno, with every possible thing going wrong.
-However, the true victim is her poor Kitty, who really should have been wearing a seatbelt.
+However, the true victim is her poor Kitty, who really needs to wear a seatbelt.

 Overall Asinine! is an enjoyable experience from start to finish.
 The giant-chested host honestly caught me by surprise at first.
 But her bombacious looks very much work for the bit.
-The panels and page layout are dynamic and showcase the characters story and emotion well.
-The stories themselves, while all original and while separate, do play off of each other extremely well.
-I think Asinine!
-Is an extremely creative piece of media that deserves your attention.
+The panels and page layout are dynamic and showcase the characters’ stories and emotions very well.
+The comics themselves, while all original and separate, do play off of each other extremely well.
+I think Asinine! is a creative piece of media that deserves your attention.